jagregory/cognito-local/README.md

 ## Configuration

 You do not need to supply a config unless you need to customise the behaviour of Congito Local.
-If you are using Lambda triggers, you will definitely need to override `LambdaClient.endpoint` at a minimum.
+If you are using Lambda triggers with local Lambdas, you will definitely need to override `LambdaClient.endpoint` at a minimum.

 Before starting Cognito Local, create a config file: